 Celebrating legends of the game

-The hugely popular Bord Gáis Energy GAA Legends Tour Series returns to Croke Park for 2023.
-The Bord Gáis Energy GAA Legends Tour Series is invites fans to join their heroes at Croke Park as they give fascinating insights into careers that were packed with brilliant moments.
-These tours provide fans with a fascinating insight into the careers of ten legendary GAA figures.
+The hugely popular Bord Gáis Energy GAA Legends Tour Series returns to Croke Park for 2024.
+The Bord Gáis Energy GAA Legends Tour Series invites fans to join their heroes at Croke Park as they give fascinating insights into careers that were packed with brilliant moments.
+These tours provide fans with a fascinating insight into the careers of legendary GAA figures.

 The players will be interviewed by a GAA Museum tour guide about their career, giving people a tour through their earliest memories of playing Gaelic Games, lining out for club and county, their heroes and their Croke Park memories.